cimeriann/AWS-Infrastructure/README.md

-Managing my personal AWS account using terraform.
+This repository contains a demo infrastructure created using terraform.